We are on the JOURNEY with You!

 Now God is working through those who accept his offer of reconciliation to restore his original intent for humanity and his entire creation.
 This will culminate in a renewed world when Jesus returns, in which God’s relationship with his people will finally be perfected.

 Through Jesus we have been drawn into this unfolding narrative.
 In this we find our identity as individuals and as a church.
 It shapes how we see the world and how we live within it as a community of faith, hope, and love.

-From this narrative we affirm seven core convictions that we cling to “with a closed hand,” i.e. those doctrinal positions that the leadership of BCC recognize to be at the heart of the “faith that was once for all entrusted to God’s holy people” (Jude 3).
+From this narrative we discern eight foundational beliefs that we cling to “with a closed hand,” i.e. those doctrinal positions that the leadership of BCC recognize to be at the heart of the “faith that was once for all entrusted to God’s holy people” (Jude 3).
 There are other beliefs that we hold “with an open hand,” i.e. those positions that good people of faith may disagree upon, but that should not be allowed to divide us.
 We firmly believe that upon these, anchored in the person of Jesus Christ, hope and unity can be found.

 - There is one God who exists as three persons: the Father, the Son Jesus Christ, and the Holy Spirit.
 Matthew 28:19; John 14:15-20; 15:26; 16:13-15; Romans 1:1-4; 2 Corinthians 13:14

 - The Bible is the Holy Spirit-inspired word of God, and as such it reveals himself, his purpose, and his ways as the ultimate authority for our lives.
 2 Timothy 3:15-17; Hebrews 4:12-13; 1 Peter 1:23-25; 2 Peter 1:20-21; John 10:35